Best looper pedals 2026: my top guitar loop stations for practice and live performance

 Reasons to avoid

-The teeny-tiny TC Electronic Ditto is a dream for players on a budget or those where pedalboard space is at a premium.
-Removing any extraneous and arguably unnecessary extra features, the Ditto lets you get down to business with a minimum of fuss.
+The teeny-tiny TC Electronic Ditto 2 is a dream for players on a budget or those who have pedalboard space that is at a premium.
+While the Ditto 2 still removes any extraneous and arguably unnecessary extra features, it has added some welcome improvements over its predecessor, making it a worthwhile upgrade.

-You can overdub loops infinitely with this looper, and thanks to the 24-bit uncompressed quality there was no discernible drop in quality, even when we went over the 20-loop mark.
+You can overdub loops infinitely with this looper, and thanks to the 32-bit uncompressed quality – upgraded on the 24-bit of the V1 Ditto – there is no discernible drop in quality.
 A generous five minutes of looping time should be enough for anyone to get the most out of practice or performance.

 3. Boss RC-600 Loop Station